limslmao/youtubeClone/README.md

 # YoutubeClone

 This project is a YouTube clone built with React, created for learning and educational purposes.
-The project was inspired by Lama Dev's tutorials.
+The project was clone from [Lama Dev's tutorials](https://www.youtube.com/watch?v=yIaXoop8gl4&t=1462s).

 ## Features

 - Video browsing
 - Viewing comments

-*Planned features for future updates:*
 - Video uploads
 - User authentication